tmudway/Badkitty/README.md

 4. Copy the entire text from whatever spec you want to add and paste it into the textbox at the bottom of the TMW config screen
 5. Click import/export/restore -> from string -> Profile: [profile name] -> Copy Profile -> Create New Profile
 6. Close that window and click "Exit config mode" in the other TMW window
+7. If you want to enable numerical countdown on the icons, go to interface settings -> action bars -> check "Show Numbers for Cooldowns"

 The scripts are currently set to only show during combat so you'll need to find a dummy/mob to test them on.
 To update, follow steps 2-6 but click Copy Profile - Overwrite <profile name> during step 5